Tecasters/extinGUIsh/README.md

 Wildfire simulator in Rust.
 Sort of similar rules to Conway's game of life.
 Currently, the first phase of the project is underway.

 ### First phase
--  determening the simulation parameters (no DEM at this point)
+-  determining the simulation parameters (no DEM at this point)
 -  coding the bare-minimum logic
 -  CLI